Becoming a Park Ranger

 - Evacuating and closing the Park in the event of a forest fire, tornado, flooding, or other natural disaster and, when necessary, search and rescue for victims lost in a park.

-The median annual salary for park ranger careers is $61,310, but it’s important to note this is a nationwide median that includes workers at all levels of education and experience.
-It can vary significantly based on geography and employer and shouldn’t be considered a starting salary.
+The median annual park ranger salary is $61,310, but it’s important to note this is a nationwide median that includes workers at all levels of education and experience.
+So how much park rangers can make can vary significantly based on geography and employer and shouldn’t be considered a starting salary.

 There were 22,000 park ranger jobs across the United States in 2016 and another 2,000 new jobs are projected to become available due to growth and retirement through 2026.
 This equates to 5-9 percent growth, which the labor department considers “average.”